ketch/nodepy/doc/rkm.rst

 The principal measure of accuracy of a Runge-Kutta method is its *order of accuracy*.
-By comparing the Runge-Kutta solution with the Taylor series for the exact solution, it can be shown that the local truncation error for small enough step size $h$ is approximately
+By comparing the Runge-Kutta solution with the Taylor series for the exact solution, it can be shown that the local truncation error for small enough step size `h` is approximately

     Error `\approx Ch^p`,

-where $C$ is a constant independent of $h$.
+where `C` is a constant independent of `h`.
-Thus the expected asymptotic rate of convergence for small step sizes is $p$.
+Thus the expected asymptotic rate of convergence for small step sizes is `p`.
 This error corresponds to the lowest-order terms that do not match those of the exact solution Taylor series.
 Typically, a higher order accurate method will provide greater accuracy than a lower order method even for practical step sizes.

-In order to compare two methods with the same order of accuracy more detailed information about the accuracy of a method may be obtained by considering the relative size of the constant $C$.
+In order to compare two methods with the same order of accuracy more detailed information about the accuracy of a method may be obtained by considering the relative size of the constant `C`.
 This can be measured in various ways and is referred to as the principal error norm.